Incendie/Brelshaza-Overlay/README.md

 If you click the golden `Broken Tile` button, it will start a 1:40 timer to tell you when the tile will regenerate.
 At 3 seconds before the tile regenerates, a message will show up informing you that the tile is about to come back.
 Click it again to restart the timer to countdown from 1 minute 40 seconds again.

 #### Both
 If you click the  `Both` button, it will start both the meteor and tile timers simultaneously.
 Click it again to restart both the timers to start counting down again.
+If there isn't enough time left for one of the timers, it will not start.